MicrosoftDocs/ATADocs/ATPDocs/atp-compromised-credentials-alerts.md

 1. Contain the source computer.
       - [Remove WannaCry](https://support.microsoft.com/help/890830/remove-specific-prevalent-malware-with-windows-malicious-software-remo)
       - WanaKiwi can decrypt the data in the hands of some ransom software, but only if the user has not restarted or turned off the computer.
 For more information, see [WannaCry Ransomware](https://answers.microsoft.com/en-us/windows/forum/windows_10-security/wanna-cry-ransomware/5afdb045-8f36-4f55-a992-53398d21ed07?auth=1)
       - Look for users logged on around the time of the activity, as they might also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 2. Patch all of your machines, making sure to apply security updates.
       - [Disable SMBv1](https://blogs.technet.microsoft.com/filecab/2016/09/16/stop-using-smb1/)